 - Cardioversion: A controlled electric shock to your heart can restore the normal rhythm.

 - Catheter ablation: We use a thin tube called a catheter to deliver energy to your heart, where it forms scars to stop the irregular heartbeat.
-We perform more than 350 ablations a year, placing us among the region’s leaders.
+We perform hundreds of ablations a year, placing us among the region’s leaders.
 Read more about catheter ablation.

 - Cox-Maze procedure: We are international experts in performing this surgical procedure to treat atrial fibrillation.
 Our team creates a complex map of safe and effective scars to stop the abnormal heartbeat.
 Find out more about the Cox-Maze procedure.